What is in this leaflet

 Your doctor may want to take special care if you have any of these conditions.

-If you have not told them about any of the above, tell him/her before you start taking FAVIC.
+If you have not told your doctor about any of the above, tell them before you start taking FAVIC.

 Some medicines and FAVIC may interfere with each other.
 These include: